thynson/wyhash-final4/README.md

 License
 =======

-ISC.
+The MIT License.
 See LINCESE file for details.